 Tainted Executives as Outside Directors

-We find that executives allegedly involved in governance failures (“tainted” executives) continue to gain outside directorships.
-Firms with greater advising needs tend to appoint tainted executives to their boards.
-Relative to non-tainted executives, tainted executives are less (more) likely to join board committees whose primary function is monitoring (advising).
-Appointing firms subsequently experience higher sales growth and lower incidence of litigation.
-Overall, evidence suggests that firms appoint tainted executives to boards for these individuals’ advising reputation and not in a conspicuous attempt to weaken monitoring.
-Our results highlight the limitations of ex-post settling up in the director labor market.
+We examine the rationale behind and the consequences of the decision to appoint executives allegedly involved in governance failures (“tainted” executives) as outside directors.
+We find that firms with greater advising needs as well as those that can benefit more from a given director’s advising ability tend to appoint tainted executives to their boards.
+Relative to non-tainted executives, tainted executives are less likely to join board committees whose primary function is monitoring.
+Firms appointing tainted executives to their boards subsequently experience higher growth and similar monitoring outcomes compared to firms that appoint non-tainted executives.
+Overall, our evidence suggests that firms appoint tainted executives to boards for these individuals’ advising reputation and not in a conspicuous attempt to weaken monitoring.
+Our results also point to a “soft-landing” for tainted executives in the director labor market.

 Keywords: board of directors, director labor market, class action lawsuits, corporate governance